ArsenalRecon/CyberGateLogDecrypt/README.md

 ## More Information ##

-To learn more about Arsenal’s digital forensics software (Hibernation Recon, Registry Recon, and more!), please visit https://ArsenalRecon.com
+To learn more about Arsenal’s digital forensics software and training, please visit https://ArsenalRecon.com and follow us on Twitter @ArsenalRecon (https://twitter.com/ArsenalRecon).

-To learn more about Arsenal’s digital forensics consulting services, please visit https://ArsenalExperts.com
+To learn more about Arsenal’s digital forensics consulting services, please visit https://ArsenalExperts.com and follow us on Twitter @ArsenalArmed (https://twitter.com/ArsenalArmed).